WICG/proposals/README.md

 evaluation and incubation process, see
 [the admin repo's README file](https://github.com/WICG/admin/blob/gh-pages/README.md).

-We continue to recommend that our community participate in Discourse for less well-formed ideas to germinate, for early explorations, and for other discussions.
-As these ideas, explorations, and discussions mature, they may form into a proposal which should then be filed as an issue in this repo.

 ## What does a proposal look like?

 A proposal outlines a particular problem or challenge on the web and offers a potential concrete